MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-manage.md

 title: Managing intercompany transactions
 description: With the Intercompany functionality, you can simplify business processes and transactions between companies within the same organisation.
 author: SorenGP
+ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: IC, group, consolidation, affiliate, subsidiary ms.date: 08/11/2021
+ms.search.keywords: IC, group, consolidation, affiliate, subsidiary ms.date: 06/02/2021
 ms.author: edupont
-ms.openlocfilehash: f0757f42a6c4cc28586f09a772cde53688eaf5a7
+ms.openlocfilehash: 0a69507b32f8782fe876458adb590529bfd64b20
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 1aab52477956bf1aa7376fc7fb984644bc398c61
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 06/04/2021
-ms.locfileid: "8131759"
+ms.locfileid: "6184440"
 ---
 # <a name="managing-intercompany-transactions"></a>Managing Intercompany Transactions

-The intercompany transactions capabilities are designed for users who control more than one legal business entity and have set up multiple companies to separate the accounting functions of each of these entities.
-This broad description applies to many users, especially those operating in international markets or regions with widely disparate business cultures and regulatory environments.

 Your organisation may consist of several companies, but might not have the equivalent number of accounting and administrative teams.
-Intercompany transactions lets you simplify and streamline business processes and transactions between all of these entities.

-Once you start using intercompany transactions, doing business with your subsidiary and internal partner organisations becomes as simple as engaging with your external vendors and customers.
+The Intercompany functionality lets you do business with your subsidiary and internal partner organisations in the same way as you engage with your external vendors and customers.
 You enter intercompany transaction information only once in the appropriate documents.
 You can use the functionality you are already familiar with, such as receivables and payables management.
 Mapping facilities for the chart of accounts and dimensions help ensure that information appears in the right places.

 There are four main benefits to the Intercompany functionality: